NREL/pyGOBLET/README.md

 pyGOLD is a Python package for benchmarking global optimization algorithms.

 ## Features

-- A large collection of benchmark functions (multimodal, unimodal, scalable, etc.)
+- A large collection of standard benchmark functions
+- Benchmark functions inspired by real-world energy applications
+- Support for both constrained and unconstrained optimization problems
+- Pyomo model interface for algebraic modeling systems
 - Tools for running and evaluating solvers on benchmark problems
-- Performance ratio and performance profile computation
-- Example files for running and comparing solvers
+- COCOPP integration for postprocessing and visualization
+- Custom postprocessing tools
+- Example scripts demonstrating various use cases

 ## Installation